Stand As My Witness

 Eswatini

-We are Members of Parliament for the Kingdom of Eswatini.
-We were arrested on the evening of 25 July 2021 during the wave of pro-democracy protests demanding political reforms.
-We are detained at the Mbabane police station and charged for inciting terrorism under the Suppression of Terrorism Act and flouting COVID-19 regulations.
-We are due to appear before the High Court in Mbabane.
+We are Members of Parliament in Africa's last absolute monarchy, Eswatini.
+We were arrested on the evening of 25 July 2021 during the wave of protests demanding political reforms.

 The CIVICUS monitor rates Eswatini as repressed